Serial Console Access¶

 RTS/CTS) and software (XON/XOFF) flow control unless your setup requires them. -

-Choose Save setup as dfl so future invocations reuse these settings, then Exit the configuration menu.
+Choose Save setup as default so future invocations reuse these settings, then Exit the configuration menu.

 -